 Visit DAS Businesslaw

-Customers also have access to additional templates and guides on www.dasbusinesslaw.co.uk which can be accessed via the activation code in your policy documentation.
+Customers also have access to additional templates and guides on DAS Businesslaw, which can be access via the activation code in your policy documentation.

 Yes.
 Your obligations to carry out maintenance or perform checks such as gas safety certificates remain the same.
 Plan these in good time taking into account any tenant self-isolation period.
 Encourage your tenants to contact you as soon as an issue arises so that you can plan in repairs.

 The legislation has been temporarily changed here.
-As of 30 March 2020 the following temporary changes have been made:
+Between 30 March 2020 and 31 August 2021 the following temporary changes have been made:

 The full government update can be found here: https://www.gov.uk/guidance/coronavirus-covid-19-landlord-right-to-rent-checks

 Furthermore the government is encouraging all house moves to be delayed if you have coronavirus or are self-isolating.
 The full government update can be found here.

 Therefore you might want to discuss an extension of the tenancy or an agreed future date for departure.
 You may even want to enter into a new tenancy with your tenant.

-For further help with this scenario it is recommended you take legal advice as there are time limits for enforcing a section 8 and 21 notice.
+For further help with this scenario it is recommended you take legal advice as there are time limits for enforcing a Section 8 or 21 notice.